 “Their professionalism with respect to each nuance of the situation, including the time-sensitive nature of it, is very appreciated.”

-“Rukin Hyland aren’t just good lawyers, they care about giving advice, answering questions, and crafting legal strategy.”
+“Rukin Hyland & Riggin LLP aren’t just good lawyers, they care about giving advice, answering questions, and crafting legal strategy.”

 Advice and Counseling for Executives and Professionals

 Executives and professionals require strategic guidance geared toward their unique employment law needs.
-The attorneys at Rukin Hyland provide skilled representation in matters such as severance negotiations, employment contract review, privacy issues, non-compete agreements, and trade secret litigation.
+The attorneys at Rukin Hyland & Riggin LLP provide some of the best representation in matters such as severance negotiations, employment contract review, privacy issues, non-compete agreements, and trade secret litigation.

 Legal Guidance for Businesses and Start-ups

-The attorneys at Rukin Hyland provide a full suite of services to our business clients, including: advice and counseling workplace training; preparation of policies; and representation in litigation.
+The attorneys at Rukin Hyland & Riggin LLP provide a full suite of services to our business clients, including: advice and counseling workplace training; preparation of policies; and representation in litigation.

-At Rukin Hyland, you can expect the meticulous attention to detail and exceptional work quality of a large law firm, with the personal focus and individualized care and treatment that only a smaller firm can offer.
+At Rukin Hyland & Riggin LLP, you can expect the meticulous attention to detail and exceptional work quality of a large law firm, with the personal focus and individualized care and treatment that only a smaller firm can offer.